AlphaFold Distillation for Protein Design: Related Work

 \section{Related Work}

-\paragraph{Forward Protein Folding.} Several powerful computational approaches have recently been proposed for the task of forward folding, namely predicting the structure of a protein given its sequence.
-In particular, AlphaFold~\citep{jumper2021highly} makes use of multiple sequence alignments (MSAs) along with pairwise features.
-Building on similar ideas, RoseTTAFold~\citep{baek2021accurate} is a three-track network combining information at the sequence level, the 2D distance map level, and the 3D coordinate level.
-On the implementation side, OpenFold~\citep{Ahdritz_OpenFold_2021} is a PyTorch reproduction of Alphafold.
-However, MSAs of homologous proteins (e.g., antibodies, orphan proteins) are not always available and the MSA search adds significant overhead in inference time.
-Therefore, MSA-free approaches such as OmegaFold~\citep{OmegaFold}, HelixFold~\citep{fang2022helixfold}, and ESMFold~\citep{lin2022language} have been subsequently proposed.
-These architectures make use of large pretrained language models to produce predictions that are more accurate than AlphaFold and RoseTTAFold given a single sequence as input, and on par when given full MSAs as input.
+\paragraph{Forward Protein Folding.} Recent computational methods for predicting protein structure from its sequence include AlphaFold~\citep{jumper2021highly}, which uses multiple sequence alignments (MSAs) and pairwise features.
+Similarly, RoseTTAFold~\citep{baek2021accurate} integrates sequence, 2D distance map, and 3D coordinate information.
+OpenFold~\citep{Ahdritz_OpenFold_2021} replicates AlphaFold in PyTorch.
+However, due to the unavailability of MSAs for certain proteins and their inference time overhead, MSA-free methods like OmegaFold~\citep{OmegaFold}, HelixFold~\citep{fang2022helixfold}, ESMFold~\citep{lin2022language}, and \cite{roney22} emerged.
+These leverage pretrained language models, offering accuracy on par with or exceeding AlphaFold and RoseTTAFold based on the input type.

-\paragraph{Inverse Protein Folding.} Several algorithms have also been proposed recently for the inverse protein folding problem, namely the task of identifying amino acid sequences that fold to a desired structure. ~\citep{norn2020protein} proposed a deep learning approach that optimizes over the entire folding landscape by backpropagating gradients through the trRosetta structure prediction network~\citep{yang2020improved}. ~\citep{anand2022protein} introduced a deep neural network architecture that explicitly models side-chain conformers in a structure-based context.
-Instead of making use of trRosetta, ~\citep{jendrusch2021alphadesign} presented a framework that incorporates the structure prediction algorithm AlphaFold~\citep{jumper2021highly} into an optimization loop to generate protein sequences.
-However, as noted above, the inference of AlphaFold is expensive due to MSA search, hence employing AlphaFold in an optimization loop for protein sequence generation is very cumbersome.
-Though faster, the inference of MSA-free approaches (e.g. OmegaFold, HelixFold and EMSFold) is still too slow for their use in an optimization loop.
+\paragraph{Inverse Protein Folding.} Recent algorithms address the inverse protein folding problem of finding amino acid sequences for a specified structure. ~\citep{norn2020protein} used a deep learning method optimizing via the trRosetta structure prediction network~\citep{yang2020improved}. ~\citep{anand2022protein} designed a deep neural network that models side-chain conformers structurally.
+In contrast, ~\citep{jendrusch2021alphadesign} employed AlphaFold~\citep{jumper2021highly} in an optimization loop for sequence generation, though its use is resource-intensive due to MSA search.
+MSA-free methods like OmegaFold, HelixFold, and EMSFold are quicker but still slow for optimization loops.

 In this work, we propose knowledge distillation from the forward folding algorithm AlphaFold, and build a student model that is small, practical and accurate enough.
 We show that the distilled model can be efficiently used within the inverse folding model optimization loop and improve quality of designed protein sequences.